-It’s quite clear that College Football has fallen into a set of specific patterns and reputations over the last handful of years, among which include the following:
+It’s quite clear that College Football has fallen into a set of specific patterns and reputations over the last handful of years.
+Big Ten Football is included in this set of patterns, among which include the following:

 - The SEC is dominating the postseason and grabbing most of the BCS National Championships (including the last five)